tp2124/tp2124.github.io/README.md

 This webpage is accessible at the address: <https://tp2124.github.io/>

-For local iteration, use 'python -m http.server' to start a local http server.
+For local iteration, use `python -m http.server` to start a local http server.